20 Things Singapore Does Better Than Other Countries

 Contrary to the institutionalised statement that Singapore is a multiracial country, we beg to differ.
 With the influx of foreigners, the cultural space has widened to encompass the heritage of many different backgrounds, and does not merely represent the CMIO model.

 Apart from the ordinary cultural sites like Chinatown and Little India, migrant economies embedded within the city areas have also catered to Singaporeans along with their own migrant communities.
 We’re pretty much — to borrow a local culinary term — a rojak country.
+We’ve got Lucky Plaza as Little Philippines, Peninsula Plaza as Little Myanmar!
+Beyond that, living among people of varied backgrounds has allowed us to celebrate each other’s cultural uniqueness.

 4. Shopping

 The diversity in our country perfectly fits our shopping habits.
 We may not be the best country to shop in, but we definitely have an extensive directory of shopping venues where you can find almost anything you need (which can be further culturally demarcated).
-From the bustling shopping malls in every neighbourbood district to the ethnic enclaves around the country, there is always a shopping experience wherever you head to.
+From the bustling shopping malls in every neighbourbood to the ethnic enclaves around the country, there is always a shopping experience wherever you head to.

 5. Reserving seats

 The first thing that probably comes to mind are packets of tissue papers.
 Of course!
-Isn’t that the best way to “chop” a seat in a crowded hawker centre?
+Isn’t that the best way to “chope” a seat in a crowded hawker centre?
+That aside, how many of you are guilty of rushing to grab seats, instantly (and cleverly) “choping” them with your bags?
+Yes, we’re kiasu in everything we do.
+“Go there faster, later got no seat!”

 6. Queuing

 Singaporeans put the “Q” in the queue.
-Be it for a brand new iPhone 6, a Script concert or a Hello Kitty toy, we remain determined while standing in snake-like queues.
+Be it for a brand new iPhone, a Taylor Swift concert or a Hello Kitty toy, we remain determined while standing in snake-like queues.
+I’m sure we remember the passing of our former Prime Minister, which explicitly showed how patient we could get.

 7. Long-serving Prime Minister

 Speaking of which, we have been governed by the longest-serving Prime Minister in the world.
-It’s a tad pity though, that Mr Lee had to leave in the year his little island child made it to her half century of existence.
+It’s a tad pity though, that Mr. Lee had to leave in the year his little island child made it to her half century of existence.
 Kudos to the man who pushed our country this far!

 8. Singlish